diasdmhub/zabbix_db_backup/README.md

 The script uses `mysqldump` to produce a set of SQL statements from the Zabbix MySQL database for backup purposes.
 It also reduces the size of the database dump by compressing it with `gzip`.
 During this process, the script records the execution to a log file and writes some statistics.

-The template is ready to read the script log statistics with a Zabbix Agent in active mode, and report if the backup has failed.
+The template is ready to read the script log statistics with a Zabbix Agent in active mode, and alert if the backup has failed.

 ![Widget Sample](./image/widget_sample.png)